 Merged Results is a post-query processing feature that, if not used thoughtfully, can overtax Looker instance resources and cause your Looker instance to respond more slowly for all users.
 Best practice is to define functions and logic in LookML instead, which generates SQL that is processed by your database.
-View the Best practice: Optimize Looker performance Help Center article for more information about optimizing Looker performance.
+View the Optimize Looker performance Best Practices page for more information about optimizing Looker performance.

 Explores in Looker are designed by your Looker developers to combine the data from your database tables in the most effective way by using defined relationships between data fields and tables.
 Because of this, it is best to use a single Explore to examine your data.